Celebrating 19 Years of Watching Bats in Northwest Oklahoma

-It's been 18 years since the first Selman Bat Watch, and today there are even more bats to see than ever before.
+It's been 19 years since the first Selman Bat Watch.
 Come watch millions fly overhead against the setting sun as they leave their cave to dine on 10 tons of insects!

 Long before pioneers settled the prairies, Mexican free-tailed